Use Proxies with Selenium

 });

-4. You're able to run all of these commands in your Terminal/Command Prompt window
+4. You can run all these commands in the console.

-5. To set up proxy connection please use proxy.froxy.com:9000 line within the punctuation marks ('').
-Depending on your type of language, punctuation may differ
+5. To set up a proxy connection, use proxy.froxy.com:9000 with the correct punctuation ('').
+Depending on your language of choice, the punctuation may differ:

 • Java: